nathanbraun/nathanbraun-com/content/hs.md

     - [tips for emailing busy people](https://www.kalzumeus.com/standing-invitation/)
   - [Always be Coding](https://medium.com/always-be-coding/abc-always-be-coding-d5f8051afce2) is an inspirational/good essay for people really into coding
   - [You don't need to work on hard problems](https://www.benkuhn.net/hard/) by Ben Kuhn
+  - [Paul Graham](http://paulgraham.com/articles.html) has a bunch on programming

 Books
 - **general**